 We included a formula based on e2(x) in order to extrapolate for the new b0.

 Indeed, this is simply achieved by b0=e2(0) and bL = e2(L).
 This only affects method 2(wappGeo).
-The corresponding illustrations were adapted and data reevaluated
+The corresponding illustrations were adapted and the data reevaluated

 For the calibration of channel height by Vgeo, the pseudocode for m2 is missing a negative sign.
 Also, Az should not be calculated. w should be estimated from AL / S, and Vgeo should be estimated from AL w.
 With the incorrect use of Az, one would expect w to be underestimated by around 12% and V0 by around 25%.

 We exchanged the erroneous usage of Az by AL. Indeed, an increase of ~14% for w could be observed.
 However, still w is significantly underestimated by this method, thereby, none of our interpretations were affected by removing this error.
-As there was no need for the calculation Az anymore, the step was completely removed.
-Thereby, also the calculation of m2 in this step could be dropped entirely (Indeed, the negative sign was present, but merged with numerator).
+As there was no need for the calculation of Az anymore, the step was completely removed.
+Thereby, also the calculation of m2 in this step could be dropped entirely (Indeed, the negative sign was present, but merged with the numerator).

 For the calibration of channel height by Vhyd, the final calculation of Vhyd should be given by the product of AL and w.